 - When it comes to fixed income, I consider payments from Canada Pension Plan (CPP) and Old Age Security (OAS) in that bucket.
 Regarding the former, I think CPP payments should be solid for retirees for decades to come.
-CPPIB also says it’s sustainable for 75 more years.
+CPPIB has referenced that CPP is sustainable for 75 more years.
 OAS is a different beast since it’s paid from general tax revenues.
 Even though I think OAS changes should occur, I don’t think any government will dare touch it.

 - I also consider any workplace pension plan “a big bond” although not all pension plans are created equal.
 (For example, I don’t have the “gold plated” variety like some friends I know who work for the government but its decent plan all the same, and I’m very thankful to have it.)

 - Assumes “average” Canada Pension Plan (CPP) and Old Age Security (OAS) payments.
 Maximum CPP right now for 2016 is about $1,100 per person per month although most retirees won’t get that much.
 OAS payments provide under $600 per person per month.

 - The “keeping it safe” structure holds 50% of the portfolio (including CPP and OAS) as fixed income.

 - You keep at least 3-5 years in cash as “buffer” for daily expenses.